 Studies have proven that spending time with people you lovecan make you a much happier person.
 According to the study, people are generally feeling more satisfied with their lives when they get enough quality time with their families and friends.
 Enhanced life satisfaction, in its turn, makes you feel happier.

-Moreover, according to other studies, most respondents confirm that they feel much happier because of family gatherings, compared to different material possessions.
+Moreover, according to other studies, most respondents confirm that they feel much happier because of family gatherings…where family members cook delicious bread together and enjoy with each other, compared to different material possessions.

 On the Last Note